canesche/dataflow-python/README.md

 # dataflow-python
-Project with the objective of show the dataflow.
+Project with the objective of show the dataflow syncronized.